Western terrestrial garter snake: Diet

-Coastal populations' food sources mainly include terrestrial prey such as slugs, salamanders, small mammals, and lizards.
-In contrast, inland populations indulge in a semi-aquatic diet containing frog and toad larvae, leeches, and fish.
+Coastal populations' food sources mainly include terrestrial prey such as earthworms, grubs, caterpillars, crickets, small snails, slugs, salamanders, baby rodents (such as small ground squirrels and other mammals) and small lizards or toads.
+By comparison, inland and montane populations prefer a far more "amphibious" diet of small frogs, newts, salamanders, toads and their larvae, as well as freshwater leeches, earthworms and small fish.
 Thus, aquatic food sources are a staple in the inland snake populations' diet.

 Coastal snakes are less likely to respond to chemical cues received from fish, which can be inferred by less rapid tongue-flicking when around them.
 They are also less likely to attack and ingest fish.
 This preference in diet is so strong that the snake will starve before eating non-preferred prey types.
 Further, this appears to be genetically determined as this variation in diet is observed in newborn snakes from both populations.

 When hunting, the Western Garter Snake's actions are chemically and visually mediated on land and in water.
 Regardless the habitat in which foraging takes place, both ecotypes utilize similar techniques.
 This consists of attacks that are both aerial and underwater.
 These include craning, cruising, and diving.
 However, coastal snakes are less likely to participate these activities.

 These differences in diet and foraging behavior between coastal and inland snake populations suggest that the species has undergone microevolution.
 Due to dietary and foraging differences between variants of T. elegans, it can be inferred that coastal populations have filled a niche in the environment that allows them to no longer rely on fish as a major food source.